amirhosseinyavari021/CCG/README.md

 CMDGEN fully supports both English and Persian (Farsi).
 The entire user interface and the AI-generated responses are tailored to the user's selected language.

 👨‍💻 About the Creator
-I'm Amirhossein Yavari, born in 2008, and I'm passionate about the IT world and programming.
+I'm Amirhossein Yavari, born in 2008, and I'm passionate about the IT world.
 I built CMDGEN with love and dedication to simplify the daily challenges of working with the command line for everyone, from beginners to experts.